Azure/TypeEdge/README.md

     > Note: You should now see the Edge Hub starting up..
 ![](images/IoTEdge.png) .. and the messages flowing in .. ![](images/messages.png)

-**Congratulations!** You just created your first TypeEdge application.
-Continue reading bellow to learn how to deploy this application to an IoT Device
+**Congratulations!** You just created your first **TypeEdge** application.
+Continue reading bellow to learn how to deploy this application to an IoT Device, or take the time to understand [how it works](#how).

+## Device Deployment

+In the application root folder, type:

+    docker-compose build

+This will build your docker images for the device deployment.
+Final step is to push the images to the docker registry.

+>Note: the registry is configured in the .env file inside the root folder. **Make sure you run the the emulator if you edit the .env file**, to update the cloud IoT Device deployment configuration.

+    docker-compose push

+>Note: If your registry requires authentication, you need to provide the registry credentials to docker:

+    docker login YOUR_REGISTRY -u YOUR_USERNAME -p YOUR_PASSWORD

+This was the final step.
+All IoT Edge containers are ready to be deployed to the device.
+Follow [these instructions](https://docs.microsoft.com/en-us/azure/iot-edge/quickstart#configure-the-iot-edge-runtime) to deploy the application to the device.
-## How it works
+## <a name="how">How it works</a>

 **TypeEdge** for the moment only supports .NET Core C#.
 A **TypeEdge** application is a collection of **TypeEdge Modules**.